 A controller used to replace a failed unit in a dual-controller system is often running a newer release of firmware version.
-To solve the contention, firmware running on the replacement controller will be downgraded to that running on the surviving controller.
+To solve the contention, make sure the firmware on a replacement controller is downgraded to that running on the surviving controller.